covcom/205CDE/07 JS syntax/README.md

 ### Test your understanding

 1. The values read from the text boxes are stored as *strings*.
-Modify the code to store the quantity to an *integer* and the price, tax and discount as *floats* (hint, check the crib sheet).
+Modify the code to store the quantity to an *integer* and the price, tax, and discount as *floats* (hint, check the crib sheet).
 2. Modify the JS code to double the discount applied when the quantity ordered is greater than 100 items
 3. Modify the HTML form to include a *shipping* field, and include this value in the total calculation in `shopping.js`.